 - Coloring this frosting: If you are coloring this frosting, I suggest using gel colors for the best color variation.

-- Flavor variations: This can be made with virtually any type of extract, including almond, lemon, peppermint, mint, coconut, etc. You can also add some fresh fruit zest such as lemon, orange, or lime.
+- Flavor variations: This frosting can be flavored with any extract, including almond, lemon, peppermint, mint, coconut, etc. You can also add citrus zest, such as lemon, orange, or lime, puréed fruit, or freeze-dried fruit.

 Nutrition